beautiful-numbers/lehmer-lean/README.md

 The expected integrity checks are:

 - full `lake build`;
+- targeted build of the main entrypoint;
+- targeted build of the standalone audit/referee endpoint;
 - no `sorry` in the main Lean development;
 - no `admit`;
 - no new project axioms;